ringmesh/RINGMesh/README.md

 * cmake --build . --config Debug
 * cmake --build . --config RelWithDebInfo

-The available compillation modes are:
+The available compilation modes are:
 * Release
 * Debug
 * RelWithDebInfo (mandatory to debug a Gocad plugin in Debug mode with a Gocad